hchorfi/Devops_p1/README.md

 # Devops project 1

-Simple project to get familar with Devops tools with Digitaloceon as a cloud infrastructure, terraform as provisioning and ansible as configuration management tools. also i use a simple jenkis pipline to deploy to my single node cluster (minikube).
+Simple project to get familiar with DevOps tools with Digitaloceon as cloud infrastructure, terraform as provisioning, and ansible as configuration management tools. also, i use a simple Jenkins pipeline to deploy to my single node cluster (minikube).

 ## WIP